MetaSys-LISBP/IsoQ/README.md

 $ pip install /path/to/IsoQ/
 ```

-An example of IsoQ usage is provided below and in `*/isoq/data/example_process.py*`.

 ## Usage

+An example of IsoQ usage is provided here and in `*/isoq/data/*` with the associated data files.

 First, load IsoQ in your Python session (IsoQ must be installed beforehand, as detailed above):